Post

 &prompt=consent

-state: A value generated by the client to maintain request integrity.
-It is returned unchanged by the authorization server and is used to prevent CSRF attacks.prompt: Controls user interaction behavior.
-For example:consentforces the consent prompt to appear.
+• consent forces the consent prompt to appear.
 Other values can influence whether the user is re-authenticated or forced to re-consent

 ⚠️ Attention If consent has not been previously granted, using prompt=none will cause the request to fail.

-Behind the scenes, this sends the authorization code back to the endpoint specified in the redirect URI.
+The user completes authentication and is prompted to grant consent for the application: DelegatedPermissionsPrompt Behind the scenes, this sends the authorization code back to the endpoint specified in the redirect URI.

-Authorization Code Redemption and Token Acquisition
+3.1.3 Authorization Code Redemption and Token Acquisition

-The second type of access for applications is the app-only permissions.
-These permissions must be consented by an administrator, which reduces the set of identities that can approve the consent.
+Application permissions must be consented by an administrator, which reduces the set of identities that can approve the consent.
 In contrast, the impact of such consent is higher as the permissions are more important and can be scoped to the whole tenant.

 1